ReactiveMongo/ReactiveMongo-Extensions/README.md

 #### Criteria DSL

-Criteria DSL *does* provide is the ablity to formulate queries thusly:
+The Criteria DSL provides the ablity to formulate queries thusly:

 ```scala
   // Using an Untyped.criteria